Umuzi-org/ACN-syllabus/content/projects/web-development-website/_index.md

 Your web page files and folders should be organized and named in a logical manner.

-Once you have finished your design and are satisfied with the style and content, upload the website to be hosted on GitHub Pages.

-Please submit a link to your website.
+Once you have finished your design and are satisfied with the style and content, please submit a link of the website hosted on GitHub Pages.
+You must have hosted your simple portfolio to [Github Pages](https://guides.github.com/features/pages/) by now, please submit the same link of your website with the updated features.
 DO NOT submit a link to your github repo.
-We dont want to clone your website, we want to look at what you built.
+We don't want to clone your website, we want to look at what you built.

-To learn more about Github Pages visit this link https://guides.github.com/features/pages/

 ### Requirements:

+The requirements of the website remain the same:

 - Website can be a single page or have multiple pages (the structure is up to you), but it must contain the following information:
   - About me